othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/STRUCTURE.md

 - `SESSION_DURATION`: How long the demonstration should run (in minutes)
 - `DOCKER_GID`: Docker group ID for socket access (auto-detected)
 - `POLL_INTERVAL_SECONDS`: How frequently the poller checks service status (in seconds)
+- `METRICS_INTERVAL`: How frequently the overseer updates metrics (in seconds)
+- `VISUALIZATION`: Enable/disable visualization features in the dashboard
 - `VERBOSE`: Enable detailed logging output

 ## Agent Parameters